Background

 Market and Model

-Prices start at around £35,000 for the base 220 version, which comes only with 'M Sport' trim.
-The top M235 xDrive costs around £44,500.
+You'll need around £36,000 for the 220 version, which comes only with 'M Sport' trim, as does the mid-range 223 xDrive variant, which costs around £39,000.
+The top M235 xDrive costs around £46,000.
 Either way, you get a high level of standard equipment, including the BMW Live Cockpit Plus package, which includes the cloud-based BMW Maps navigation system.
 Ambient lighting for the centre console and door trim panels is standard, as is a 6-speaker audio system that includes a 100W amplifier.

 A contrasting finish for the roof in high gloss black is available as an additional option.
 The optional M Sport Pro pack also adds extended M High gloss Shadow Line elements to the BMW Kidney Grille, plus with this pack you get an M rear spoiler and M Sport brakes with a red high gloss finish, plus (on the M235 xDrive) M Sport front seats.